Dubai's Expo opens, bringing first world's fair to Mideast

 “It makes me very proud to see so many different kinds of cultures, countries and traditions coming to my country for the first time,” said Isa Nuaimi, a 25-year-old government pilot from the Emirati city of Al Ain.

-Human Rights Watch, however, said that the UAE’s efforts to promote itself as an “open and tolerant country” are at odds with a raft of human rights abuses, including the suppression of peaceful criticism, jailing of activists and pervasive surveillance.
+Human Rights Watch, however, said that the UAE’s efforts to promote itself as an “open and tolerant country” remain at odds with a raft of human rights abuses, including the suppression of peaceful criticism, jailing of activists and pervasive government surveillance.

 “The UAE has embarked on a decades-long effort to whitewash its reputation on the international stage,” the rights group said.